kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 We will define an interface `DpPolicy` that composes the following:

-* An optional Client-DP mechanism that adds noise to Clients' measurements.
+* An optional Client randomization mechanism that adds noise to Clients' measurements.

-* An optional Aggregator-DP mechanism that adds noise to an Aggregator's aggregate share, based on the number of measurements, and the minimum batch size.
+* An optional Aggregator randomization mechanism that adds noise to an Aggregator's aggregate share, based on the number of measurements, and the minimum batch size.